 After the Coachella quick-turn, Dani and Phillip were at a loss with what to do about the house’s spacious backyard.
 “We had hardly touched it.
 There was a table-and-chair set that came with the house; I basically spray-painted it and called it a day.
 We didn’t even know where to begin!
 There was all this dead space that we didn’t know how to fill—not to mention the extreme wind and sun of the Palm Springs climate.
 It was intimidating.”

-But when Dani met BOXHILL founder Elizabeth Montgomery at the Alt Summit earlier this year, a plan quickly clicked into place.
+But when Dani met BOXHILL founder Elizabeth Przygoda at the Alt Summit, a plan quickly clicked into place.
 “We knew we had to ramp up our outdoor game, particularly because of Airbnb,” Nagel said.
 “The backyard was basically unusable for much of the year—it was too hot and bright.
 At first, we thought we’d add an awning, but we didn’t want to mess with the beautiful lines of the architecture.”
 The couple was also concerned about nighttime temperatures in the winter when Palm Spring is at its most desirable.

-To solve the summer shade problem, Montgomery created an outdoor flex space with the Modern Cabana, furnishing the new outdoor room with a comfy Moments 3-Seater Sofa and colorful pillows in the house’s signature hot-orange hue.
+To solve the summer shade problem, Elizabeth created an outdoor flex space with a shade structure, furnishing the new outdoor room with a comfy outdoor sofa and colorful outdoor pillows in the home’s signature hot-orange hue.

 A pair of sleek white pool loungers give snowbirds a place to soak up the desert sun, and commercial-grade market lights add year-round charm.